Will you still need to make your student loan payments if the Department of Education shuts down?

 The Department of Education manages federal student aid and oversees a financial portfolio of over $1.7 trillion in student loans.
 However, while the DoE oversees loan programs, it has passed off payment collection activities to loan servicers.

 Even if the DoE were to shut down, the federal government still owns the debt.
-That means student loan payments would still be required.
-The only potential change might be a temporary forbearance during a transition period, but that isn’t guaranteed.
+Otherwise, students would still have to make loan payments.
+You might experience a temporary forbearance during a transition period, but it is not guaranteed.

 Will the Department of Education Shut Down?

-Conservatives have aimed their sites at the Department of Education since it was created in 1979 by President Jimmy Carter and Congress.
+Conservatives targeted the Department of Education.
 The situation escalated over the last two years when the Biden administration attempted widespread loan forgiveness, raising conservative alarms.
 Fully dismantling the department would require a majority vote in Congress, but that hasn’t stopped the Trump administration from taking steps to weaken the agency.
 From laying off dozens of employees to stripping many of its contracts related to research and teacher quality, the process of minimizing the DoE’s reach has already begun.

-What Happens If the Department of Education Is Disbanded?
+What Happens to your Student Loan Payments If the Department of Education Is Disbanded?

 To grasp the significance of what would happen without the Department of Education, it’s important to understand what exactly the DoE does and what options would be available.